 The Centre for Quantum Technologies

-is offering a four-day workshop from 28 May to 1 June in quantum technologies for high-school students.
-The camp will have a break on Vesak Day on Tuesday 29 May.
-Students will study advanced concepts in math, computer science, quantum physics, and cryptography, and see experiments demonstrating quantum phenomena.
+is offering a five-day workshop from 17-21 June in quantum technologies for high-school students.
+Students will study advanced concepts in math, computer science and quantum physics, and see experiments demonstrating quantum phenomena.
 They will be introduced to research that is throwing new light on our understanding of the universe and building the foundation for new kinds of technologies, from quantum cryptography to quantum computers.
-Registration is closed.
-Q Camp is fully subscribed.

 Who is it for?